BaseMax/AutoInviteToOrgByStar/README.md

 Open https://github.com/settings/tokens and create one.

+After that you can create a secret at `https://github.com/ORG_NAME/REPO_NAME/settings/secrets/actions`.

 #### Create `COMMUNITY_TEAM_ID` variable at Secrets

 After that you can create a secret at `https://github.com/ORG_NAME/REPO_NAME/settings/secrets/actions`.